harsh-ps-2003/pikachu/README.md

 Future protocol upgrades and compatibility checks
 This implementation provides a clean separation between different protocols while ensuring that Chord nodes can properly identify and communicate with each other.

+External gRPC request → ChordGrpcServer ChordGrpcServer converts to internal types → ChordHandle ChordHandle processes request using actor
+If needed, actor uses ChordGrpcClient to make outgoing requests Response flows back through the chain

+In Chord, when a node joins the network, its successor node is responsible for transferring the relevant keys to the new node.
+Similarly, when a node leaves, its keys should be redistributed to the remaining nodes to prevent data loss.
+The replicate method in the gRPC service is likely part of this data transfer process.

 ### Demo

-`pikachu init` can be used to start the nodes!
-Use the command to start the bootstrap node.
-Open another terminal instance and then use the same command to add as many nodes as you want.
+`cargo run -- start` can be used to start the bootstrap node!
+Open another terminal instance and then use the command `cargo run -- start --bootstrap /ip4/127.0.0.1/tcp/<bootstrap-node-port>` to add as many nodes as you want to the network.
 If you close the terminal instance, the nodes will leave the system.

 Use `pikachu PUT <KEY> <VALUE>` to store key-value pair in the DHT, and `pikachu GET <KEY>` to retrieve the value.